-Getting a text from your tenant saying, ‘I’m going on holiday!’, can fill many landlords with a sense of dread.
+Getting a text or phone call from your tenant saying, ‘I’m going on holiday!’, can fill many landlords with a sense of dread.

 Almost half of all UK burglaries happen when a property is empty.
-If your tenant is going on holiday, whatever time of year it is, and particularly on a long trip, here are four ways to protect your property while it’s empty from the Quealy Lettings team.
+If your tenant is going on holiday, this summer, and particularly on a long trip, here are four ways to protect your property while it’s empty from the Quealy Lettings team.

 Check the Locks